ry4npw/dragonrealms-dobby/README.md

 ### Dobby commands

 ####List
-* `list` will list all currently running scripts.
+* `;list` will list all currently active scripts, this includes running and paused scripts.

 ####Pause
-* `pause` will pause all currently running scripts.
+* `;pause` will pause all currently running scripts.
-* `pause #` will pause the specified script, where # is the numeric identifier from `list`.
+* `;pause #` will pause the specified script, where # is the numeric identifier from `;list`.

 ####Resume
-* `resume` will resume all currently paused scripts.
+* `;resume` will resume all currently paused scripts.
-* `resume #` will resume the specified script, where # is the numeric identifier from `list`.
+* `;resume #` will resume the specified script, where # is the numeric identifier from `;list`.

 ####Stop
-* `stop` will stop all currently running scripts.
+* `;stop` will stop all currently running scripts.
-* `stop #` will stop the specified script, where # is the numeric identifier from `list`.
+* `;stop #` will stop the specified script, where # is the numeric identifier from `;list`.

 ### Scripting

 Right now dobby supports StormFront (.sf) scripts that are in you Documents/dobby/ folder.
 The goal is to finish the full support of these scripts first.
 Dobby is not limited to one script at a time, but currently there's no way to stop a script once it starts (short of stopping dobby itself).
 Commands to list/stop/pause running scripts are in the works.

-Dobby uses a CommandQueue to send all dobby-generated commands (user input is passed through to the server immediately).
+Dobby uses a command queue to send all dobby-generated commands (user input is still passed through to the server immediately).
 The command queue is a FIFO queue that automatically WAITs between commands and for roundtime.
 If a command fails because of type ahead or roundtime conditions, it generally will retry that command again.
-The goal is to make scripting simpler.
+However, there is a limit of the size of the command queue.
+If your script sends too many commands it may eventually fail.

 `;look.sf table` will run the [look.sf](https://github.com/ry4npw/dragonrealms-dobby/blob/master/src/test/resources/look.sf) script (assuming it's in the right place!).
 You'll end up seeing something like this: